Optimization of Algorithmic Errors in Analog Quantum Simulations

 Major limitations of all these devices are the numerous sources of error that accompany any particular simulation.
 Several error correction schemes have been proposed for analog quantum computation \cite{PhysRevLett.80.4088, PhysRevLett.119.180507}, but they have not yet been implemented on devices available today.
 Because of this, the ability to quantify these errors is crucial to make precise statements about a simulation.
 The three main sources of error that are important to consider for the purposes of simulation are the encoding error, the algorithmic error, and the hardware error \cite{PhysRevA.99.052335}.
 The encoding and algorithmic error come from the approximations that are made in translating physics to a form best suited for a particular device (e.g., Hilbert space truncations, commutator error for product formulas, etc.).
 The hardware error comes from experimental imperfections and noise on a device, which is usually uncontrolled and needs to be dealt with using error mitigation.
-Work has been done examining these types of errors individually \cite{Wiebe_2010,Childs_2019,childs_wiebe_2021,cai2022quantum,Endo_2018}, but little attention has been paid to the interplay of different sources of error.
+Much work has been done examining Trotter errors \cite{Wiebe_2010,Childs_2019,childs_wiebe_2021,cai2022quantum,Endo_2018} and errors induced by analog devices \cite{Shaffer_Megidish_Broz_Chen_Häffner_2021, trivedi2022quantum, PRXQuantum.1.020308, PhysRevX.12.021049} individually, but little attention has been paid to the interplay of these different sources of error.
 As it turns out, there are particular choices of parameters that will minimize the cumulative error within and across these different categories.